-Polish smalec (SMAH-lets) is made from rendered white pork fat flavored with onion and garlic, spices that vary from region to region, and sometimes chopped apple.
+Polish smalec (SMAH-lets) is a salty spread made from rendered white pork fat flavored with onion, garlic, spices and sometimes chopped apple that varies from region to region.
 Sometimes skwarki (pork cracklings) are added for extra crunch.

 See Lard Is Better for You Than You Think, below, after the directions to this recipe.